Open Now

 What is a Water Meter?

-Your water meter acts as a silent guardian, tracking the amount of water entering your property.
-Typically located near the street or property boundary, it ensures you’re only billed for the water you use.
+Your water meter acts as a silent sentinel, tallying up the water flowing into your property.
+Usually found near the street or boundary, it helps ensure you’re only charged for what you actually consume.

 Leak Detection Water Meter